How Does the New York Probate Process Work

 - resolve any disagreements

-Those steps can vary and they can overlap.
-To be successful, you’d have to to carefully complete each one of those steps.
-You would greatly benefit from having a lawyer represent your throughout the process.
+Those New York probate process steps can vary and they can overlap.
+To be successful, you’d have to carefully complete each one of those steps.
+You would greatly benefit from having a lawyer represent you throughout the process.

 Become the Personal Representative